Our 2+ year Mobile UX Study reveals that, since our first Mobile Study in 2013, the mobile user experience has generally improved for users.

 This high-level analysis of the current state of Mobile UX focuses on only 4 of the 31 Mobile subtopics included in our Benchmark Analysis.
 The 27 other subtopics should be reviewed as well to gain a comprehensive understanding of the current state of Mobile UX, and to identify additional site-specific issues not covered here.

 Although our benchmark has revealed that no sites have a completely broken Mobile UX, it’s clear that there’s much room for improvement, as 52% of sites perform “mediocrely” or worse, while no sites have a “state of the art” Mobile experience.

-Avoiding the 18 pitfalls described in this article is the first step toward improving users’ mobile experience:
+Avoiding the 18 pitfalls, by adhering to the 18 mobile best practices described in this article, is the first step toward improving users’ mobile experience:

 For additional inspiration consider clicking through the Mobile Page Designs, as these showcase Mobile implementations at the top-58 US and European e-commerce sites and can be a good resource when considering redesigning a Mobile site — of what to emulate, but also of what to avoid.